esl/MongooseIM/doc/modules/mod_global_distrib.md

     By default `tls` is disabled and all data will be sent via standard TCP connections.

 To enable TLS support, the `cacertfile` and `certfile` options have to be present.
-These options will be passed to the `just_tls` driver.
+These options will be passed to the [Erlang SSL](https://www.erlang.org/doc/apps/ssl/ssl.html) library.

 #### `modules.mod_global_distrib.connections.tls.certfile`
 * **Syntax:** string, path in the file system